dxdez/ood-dxdez/content/resources/vi-vim.md

 [Neovim Config with Lua](https://vonheikemen.github.io/devlog/tools/configuring-neovim-using-lua/ "Neovim Config with Lua") - Neovim is a tool both powerful and extensible.
 With some effort it can do more than just modify text in a file.
 This guide extends the configuration of neovim using lua.

+[SFDX Tools for Neovim](https://github.com/LeviticusNelson/sfdx.nvim "SFDX Tools for Neovim") - A plugin to enable the salesforce cli developer experience for neovim.
+Instead of running a command through the termainal, it can run directly through neovim.

 ------